Tpm100/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that creates a directory named my_first_directory in the /tmp/ directory
+script that prints the type of the file named iamafile